latentai/leip-tutorials/environment/leip-cf/docker.md

 $ docker exec -it leip-cf bash
 ```

 From here you can run any Python code or programs you need, or install any required Python packages.
-By default you will be placed inside your configured workspace directory (via `$LEIP_WORKSPACE`).
+By default, you will be placed inside your configured workspace directory (via `$LEIP_WORKSPACE`).